 - What is your age?

 Just the medical assessment alone can be quite a complicated process in submitting and showing the necessary documentation for your application to be approved.
-If you have filed for Social Security Disability or Supplemental Security Income and have been denied, you need to seek the legal advice and assistance from an experienced SSDI/SSI law firm like Harrison & Fortier, P.C.
+If you have filed for SSDI or Supplemental Security Income and have been denied, you need to seek legal advice and assistance from an experienced SSDI/SSI law firm like Harrison & Fortier, P.C.
 We have over 40 years of shared legal experience assisting Social Security Disability clients throughout South Georgia and Northeast Florida.
 There are no fees or costs associated with your SSDI claims.
 Our attorney fees are paid directly by the Social Security Administration based on your back-benefit award and in no way reduces your SSD income if awarded.

 Why Hire Harrison & Fortier, P.C.

 At Harrison & Fortier, the majority of our legal practice is dedicated to Marital and Family Law and Social Security Disability issues.
 Garnett Harrison and Jacqueline Fortier understand the hardships most Social Security Disability applicants go through to receive income, denied to them by an overpowering bureaucratic process.
 According to the National Organization of Social Security Claimant’s Representatives (NOSSCR), of which Ms. Harrison is a member, a 2018 Government Accountability Office study concluded that claimants that had assistance from representatives, legal and non, during hearing-level allowance rates for Social Security Disability were granted benefits 3X higher than those without representation.
 The study also went on to report that even Social Security Administration officials stated that representative assistance was beneficial in helping claimants compile medical evidence and other necessary documents needed to be presented at hearings.